CIFASIS/QuickFuzz/README.md

 ## Mailing list

 You can join the [QuickFuzz mailing group](https://groups.google.com/forum/#!forum/QuickFuzz-users) to get notifications of new features and releases.
-To join, you can send an empty mail to QuickFuzz-users+subscribe@googlegroups.com.
+To join, you can send an empty email to QuickFuzz-users+subscribe@googlegroups.com.